-If you are looking for a tutorial to teach your sheepdog Jive and Foxtrot, you have come to the wrong place.
+If you are looking for a tutorial to teach your golden retriever Jive and Foxtrot, then you have come to the wrong place.

-If, on the other hand, you are looking for a website to let your creative writing skills skyrocket, you have come to exactly the right place!
-This website shows you in detail how the master writers do it and gives you custom-tailored exercises so you can do it yourself.
+If, on the other hand, you are looking for a website to nurture your creative writing skills and make you pen stories that really move your readers, then you have come to exactly the right place!
+This website goes into detail about story writing techniques, and gives you custom-tailored exercises so you can practice them yourself.

-We will turn your creative writing into a nimbus of shimmering holy golden light.
+We will turn your creative writing into a nimbus of shimmering holy golden light, I promise (see image below).
 So step on in!

 I created this blog because to the best of my knowledge, nothing like it exists.
 It’s the guide I wish I had back when I was trying to figure out how to write novels, short stories and screenplays.